 Sixth Solution: Use a professional solution to recover OST file data

-The severely damaged.ost files can’t be fixed via manual solutions.
-Thus, it is suggested to use an external software utility to recover OST file data.
+The severely damaged.ost files can’t fixed via manual solutions.
+Thus, it suggested to use an external software utility to recover OST file data.
 You can choose OST to PST Converter.
 This application scans and fixes the damaged OST files and orphaned OST file as well.
 The tool has expertise to convert OST file into PST.
 The automated process will convert and repair data safely.